 Asyad Shipping, a member of the Asyad Group, operations are unique in the GCC, in that they offer a truly integrated logistics solution which is flexible enough to meet the specific requirements of all regional and global businesses – either already operating in, or keen to enter, the expanding Middle East and Africa market.

-Across our shipping services we operate a diversified fleet of more than 60 vessels with a total deadweight capacity (DWT) of 9.7 million to cater to customers’ needs and requirements including a mix of Very Large Crude Carriers (VLCCs), Product Tankers, LNG carriers, Chemical carriers, LPG Tankers, Very Large Ore Carriers (VLOCs) and Dry Bulk carriers as well as various regional container line services.
+Across our shipping services we operate a diversified fleet of more than 60 vessels with a total deadweight capacity (DWT) of 9.7 million to cater to customers’ needs and requirements including a mix of Ultra max Bulk carriers, Very Large Crude Carriers (VLCCs), Very Large Gas Carriers (VLGCs), Product Tankers, LNG carriers, Chemical carriers, Very Large Ore Carriers (VLOCs) and Dry Bulk carriers as well as various regional container line services.

 Asyad provides its global customers with unique, integrated, end-to-end logistics solutions, market leading incentives and an ever-expanding range of services across the value chain.
 The Group offers various services include maritime transportation of Crude Oil, LNG, Chemical Products, Dry Bulk and Container.
 This includes ship owning, ship chartering and technical ship management activities.